adieuadieu/retinal/README.md

 <details id="EMTBwg">
   <summary>How can I use an existing bucket for my original images and processed output images?</summary>
   By default, Serverless tries to provision all the necessary resources required by the lambda function by creating a stack in AWS CloudFormation.
-To use existing buckets, simply remove the entire `resources` section from the `serverless.yml` file.
-Alternatively, if you'd like to use an existing bucket for the original image, but have a new processed-images output bucket created, only remove the `imageSourceBucket` section from the `resources` section in `serverless.yml`.
+To use existing buckets, first remove the `s3` event section from the `serverless.yml` configuration file in the `functions.sharpImage.events` configuration, then remove the entire `resources` section from the `serverless.yml` file.
+Alternatively, if you'd like to use an existing bucket for the original image, but have a new processed-images output bucket created, only remove the s3 event section in `serverless.yml`.
 </details>

 <details id="ZtsBwg">